 Credit cards are a form of ‘revolving’ credit.
-This means you can borrow money up to a pre-determined limit, repay some or all of the debt, and then borrow the money again.
+This means you can borrow money up to your credit limit, repay some or all of the debt, and then borrow the money again.

 A personal loan is a more structured form of borrowing.
 You receive a cash lump sum and then repay it, plus interest, in equal instalments over a set period of time.